tercen/read_and_compensate_influx_fcs_operator/README.md

 The operator transforms FCS files from the BD Influx into Tercen dataset and directly transforms the channels according to the compensation matrix.
-If the document is a ZIP filecontaining a set of FCS files, the operator extracts the FCS files and tranforms them into Tercen datasets.
+If the document is a ZIP file containing a set of FCS files, the operator extracts the FCS files and tranforms them into Tercen datasets.

+For compensation, if a `.csv` file is included in the .ZIP file, it will apply this as compensation matrix.
+Otherwise it will try to use the compensation matrix in the header of the .FCS file.

 The Flow Cytometry Standard is a data file standard for the reading and writing of data from flow cytometry experiments.